anon123123123/du-note-taker-proj-9/README.md

 - To view notes: Simply click the note you wish to view on the left hand side
 - To add notes Click the "+" in the top right
 - Type a title and the note then click the Save icon that appears in the top right
-- Refresh to see your new note
+- Click the Delete Icon to remove a note

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTACT -->